redislabs-training/ru204/admin-training/lab-setup/vnc-config/README.md

 1. Right click the desktop and choose ***Desktop Settings***.

-2. Click the Redis image to set it as the background.
+2. Click the ***Redis*** image to set it as the background.

 3. Click the ***Icons*** tab.

-4. Remove the default icons except Chrome and close the window.
+4. Remove all icons except Chrome and close the window.

 4. Right click the Firefox launcher on the desktop and delete it.